Home Incident Reports 1. What an incident report is

 What's not in an IR

-• Routine behavior tracking belongs in Daily Tracking, not IRs.
+• Routine behavior tracking belongs in Daily tracking overview, not IRs.
 Don't open an IR every time someone yells.

-• Medication administration goes in MAR, not IRs.
+• Medication administration goes in What MAR is, not IRs.
 Open an IR only when there's an actual error.

 Common questions